change-metrics/monocle/README.md

 Monocle is composed of the following services:

 1. an Elasticsearch data store.
-2. an api service to perform user query and index crawler output.
+2. an API service to serve user and crawler requests.
-3. a crawler service to retrieve change from provider.
+3. a crawler service to retrieve change from providers.
-4. a web proxy and web application to browse metrics.
+4. a web proxy and web application as a frontend for users.

 The APIs are defined using [protobuf][monocle-protobuf] and served over HTTP through [Monocle OpenAPI][monocle-openapi].

-Some legacy component are still required until they are migrated to the new OpenAPI (see the related [topic](https://github.com/change-metrics/monocle/labels/legacy)):

-5. a crawler service to index github and gerrit changes.

 ## Monitoring